Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 It can be installed using any of the following methods:
 1. Download page official website - [https://download.libreswan.org/](https://download.libreswan.org/)
 2. GitHub repository [https://github.com/libreswan/libreswan/](https://github.com/libreswan/libreswan/)
-3. Using the package manager in Linux distributions:
+3. Using the package manager in various Linux distributions.
-	* Fedora - `sudo dnf -y install libreswan-3.* `
-	* Centos - `sudo yum -y install libreswan-3.*`
-	* Ubuntu - `sudo apt-get -y install libreswan`

-Note - * refers to the latest version available.

 ### curl, certutil, wget, certbot, openssl